Overall Equipment Effectiveness (OEE) vs. Overall Process Effectiveness (OPE): What’s the difference?

 Some manufacturing metrics have stood the test of time.
 OEE is one of them.

-Recently, however, many of the manufacturers we work with have begun to shift their attention from Overall Equipment Effectiveness to Overall Process Effectiveness (OPE).
+Recently, however, many of the manufacturers we work with have begun to shift their attention from Overall Equipment Effectiveness (OEE) to Overall Process Effectiveness (OPE).
 If OEE is designed to present a picture of machine performance, OPE broadens the perspective to account for what’s happening around the machine.

 Crucially, it accounts for one element that OEE misses: the human.

 In this article I’ll define OEE and OPE.
-I’ll explain why understanding machine performance (OEE) ultimately means understanding human performance.
+I’ll also explain why understanding machine performance (OEE) ultimately means understanding human performance.

 Overall Equipment Effectiveness (OEE) is a measure of how well a machine performs relative to its capacity during scheduled runs.
 OEE is calculated by multiplying scores for Availability, Performance, and Quality.
 These scores are each represented as a percentage, and defined as follows.